pierwill/ssn2018aarhus/aarhus.rst

 - Henry VIII named head of the Church of England (England becomes Protestant)
 - **1553–1558**
 - ..
-- Reign of Mary Tudor (England reverts to Catholicism)
+- Reign of Mary Tudor (England is ruled by a Catholic)
 - **1558**
 - ..
 - Elizabeth I ascends (England becomes Protestant again)